-Together, members of the library community acknowledge their active role in co-creating an appreciative and inclusive environment built on mutual care, ensuring that every person is seen,
+Together, members of the library community acknowledge their active role in co-creating an appreciative and inclusive environment built on mutual care, ensuring that every person is seen, heard, and believed.
+They recognize that the many differences in personality, perspective, background, and experience that members bring are what enables libraries to grow and innovate.

-Members acknowledge that navigating tension lies at the core of advancing meaningful DEI efforts.
+Members acknowledge that navigating tension lies at the core of advancing meaningful inclusive excellence efforts.
 Understanding that tensions are normal within any organization, they proactively develop skills to navigate these situations constructively and with heart.
 They embrace the inherent paradoxes within groups and choose to appreciate them rather than seek to minimize, assimilate, or control them.
 They strive to see the best in others, actively working to transform disagreement into shared exploration, judgment into curiosity, assumptions into appreciative questions, and defensiveness into self-reflection for growth.
 They encourage and assist one another in engaging in critical conversations that both reinforce inclusive behaviors, accountability, and build relationships.